How to Find a Digital Marketing Agency That Can Actually Prove ROI

 Advanced Attribution Modeling

 They're using Google Analytics' default attribution models that overweight last-click conversions.
-No incrementality testing means they take credit for brand searches and direct traffic that converts anyway.
+Without incrementality testing, they take credit for brand searches and direct traffic that would convert anyway.

 Dedicated Account Manager

-You'll have a dedicated senior account manager who knows your business intimately and is available whenever you need strategic guidance and support
+You'll work with a dedicated senior strategist who knows your business and account inside-out.

 Google Premier Partner Status